42LM/backbone-zsh-prompt/README.md

   - furthermore there is another option to set the directory of the projects folder
 - [x] remove more unused code!?
 - [x] option for showing git tag!?
-- [ ] option to set prompt sign for e.g. iterm
+- [x] option to set prompt sign for e.g. iterm
+- [ ] custom colorization of prompt sign success/failure
 - [ ] option for DEBUG!?

 ~- [ ] adjust VARs (more/rmv?)~